Landscaping on Public Property

 Why do I see areas of city property being watered during the day?

 The City uses water from its canals and lakes for irrigation, not potable (drinking) water.
 The City can only run each irrigation zone twice per week, consistent with the water conservation measures in place in Broward County.
 In City rights of way alone (such as medians and berms), there are 109 clocks with an average of 20 zones each, for a total of 2,075 zones turning on only one time during a two-day cycle.
-Efforts are made to water the front side of berms and anything affecting roadways and sidewalks up until 7:00 AM and to water the backsides of berms and areas that do not affect roadways or sidewalks between 7:00 AM and 10:00 AM.
+Efforts are made to water the front side of berms and anything affecting roadways and sidewalks up until 7 a.m. and to water the backsides of berms and areas that do not affect roadways or sidewalks between 7 a.m. and 10 a.m.

 Rain Sensors